buildbot/buildbot/master/docs/manual/cmdline.rst

 ``try_topfile`` approach instead.

-Other VC systems which work on full projects instead of individual directories (darcs, Mercurial, git, monotone) do not require :command:`try` to know the top directory, so the :option:`--try-topfile` and :option:`--try-topdir` arguments will be ignored.
+Other VC systems which work on full projects instead of individual directories (darcs, Mercurial, Git, monotone) do not require :command:`try` to know the top directory, so the :option:`--try-topfile` and :option:`--try-topdir` arguments will be ignored.